poquirion/hpc-genomics-workflow/_episodes/01-cc-server.md

 ~~~
 {: .bash}

-There is a lot of info here, but one is stands out:  "You will need to load all module(s) on any one of the lines below before the "fastqc/0.11.8" module is available to load."
+There is a lot of info here, but one stands out:  "You will need to load all module(s) on any one of the lines below before the "fastqc/0.11.8" module is available to load."

 We are lucky here since nixpkgs/16.09 is loaded by default on and CC system, we ca see that by typing